Get advice on the switchover to Universal Credit

 Some working age benefits are being replaced by Universal Credit.
 If you or your partner are working age and you currently receive a benefit that is ending, you will soon be invited to claim Universal Credit instead.
 You'll need to do this to continue to get financial support.

-This affects you if you are working age and if you currently receive:
+You will also receive the letter if you’re a pensioner who receives Working Tax Credit.
+This also affects you if you are working age and if you currently receive:

 The switchover to Universal Credit is called managed migration.